Wolvarun9295/AutoComplete--Flask-Elasticsearch-PySpark/README.md

 ```
 $ gunzip file.tar.gz
 ```
 2. First add your dataset path in the **dataToES.py** file and run to ingest the data in Elasticsearch.
-Running this file will first clean the data and the cleaned data will be stored in a folder named **movies_clean_dataset**, then it will create an index with the **Completion Suggester** mapping and then ingest the data to the index.
+Running this file will first clean the data and then ingest the data to the index.

+    **NOTE:** If running the Completion Suggester option, the cleaned data will be stored in a folder named **movies_clean_dataset**  and it will create an index with the **Completion Suggester** mapping.
 ```
 $ python3 dataToES.py
 ```